Achieng Abura: Legacy

-Before she died Abura had set up an on-line fund for her son, Prince, who had a heart condition and sickle-cell anaemia.
-In the week following her death the fund grew considerably and a son was offered an educational scholarship.
-Prince Abura later passed on 10 May 2021 at the time he was a student at Riara University and was set to have graduated in September of the same year.
+Before she died, Abura had set up an online fund for her son, Prince, who had a heart condition and sickle-cell anaemia.
+In the week following her death, the fund grew considerably and Prince was offered an educational scholarship.
+Prince Abura later died on 10 May 2021 while he was a student at Riara University and was set to have graduated in September of the same year.